-Dairy Free Elote Dip has flavors of Mexican street corn and combined with a cashew queso for a dip that’s creamy and dairy free.
+Dairy-Free Elote Dip has flavors of Mexican street corn combined with cashew queso for a dip that's creamy and dairy-free.

 This Elote dip is so creamy and ‘cheesy’, even cheese lovers will enjoy it.

 I used my Vegan Cashew Queso as the base of this dip and added some roasted corn.
 If you have fire-roasted corn, it will add even more flavor!

 Elote is a popular Mexican preparation of corn on the cob and commonly sold on street carts, hence the name Mexican Street Corn.

 This version uses Mexican Crema, Mayo, and Cotija cheese for a more authentic taste.